It's Friday, live from the Southern Command in sunny South Florida.

 And it wasn't anywhere near $2,000 a month.

-In interviews, people who have recently lost their benefits say they're pursuing a variety of strategies, including turning to family members for help, putting expenses on credit cards, and applying for food stamps and other social services in Chicago.
+In interviews, people who have recently lost their benefits say they're pursuing a variety of strategies, including turning to family members for help, putting expenses on credit cards, and applying for food stamps and other social services.

-Fifty-five-year-old Cindy Saffstrom said she went through her retirement savings and is renting out rooms in her house to earn money in Fresno.
+In Chicago, 55-year-old Cindy Safstrom said she went through her retirement savings and is renting out rooms in her house to earn money.

-Rebecca Morgado had to tell her daughter that prom was out of the question because her unemployment checks ran out, and she hasn't been able to find a job since being laid off as a food quality inspector.
+In Fresno, Rebecca Morgato had to tell her daughter that prom was out of the question because her unemployment checks ran out and she hasn't been able to find a job since being laid off as a food quality inspector.

 You know what's amazing?

-I can I could I could understand if the Bush was in the White House.
+This LA Times, I could understand if Bush was in the White House.

 We're getting this story in the midst of the Obama presidency.